Model of Earth atmosphere absorption and transmission vs. wavelength and location.

 We present examples of:

-observer-to-observer solar single-scattering solar radiance (up-going) with custom Pressure, Temperature and partial pressure for 12 species UserDataHorizontalRadiance.py
+observer-to-observer solar single-scattering solar radiance (up-going) with custom Pressure, Temperature and partial pressure for 12 species:

-observer-to-observer transmittance with custom Pressure, Temperature and partial pressure for 12 species UserDataHorizontalTransmittance.py
+observer-to-observer transmittance with custom Pressure, Temperature and partial pressure for 12 species:

-LOWTRAN7 User manual – you may refer to this to understand what parameters I’ve set to default.
-Currently I don’t have any aerosols enabled for example, though it’s trivial to add.
+LOWTRAN7 User manual -- you may refer to this to understand what parameters are set to default.
+Currently I don't have any aerosols enabled for example, though it's straightforward to add them.

 Right now a lot of configuration features aren't implemented, please request those you want.

-- LOWFIL program in reference/lowtran7.10.f was not connected as I had previously implemented my own filter function directly in Python.
+LOWFILprogram in reference/lowtran7.10.f was not connected as we had previously implemented a filter function directly in Python.

-- LOWSCAN spectral sampling (scanning) program in reference/lowtran7.13.f was not connected as I had no need for coarser spectral resolution.
+reference/lowtran7.13.fwas not connected as we had no need for coarser spectral resolution.

 This is not necessary for normal users: